austingae/Algorithms-and-Data-Structures/Algorithms/Algorithm.md

-Algorithm - a way to solve a problem computationally, expressed in natural languages, pseudocodes, and programming languages.
+Algorithm - a way to solve a problem computationally

+Express an Algorithm:
+from Drawing
+to Pseudocode
+to Code

+Approved by 6 Sources